 CPA vs CFP Infographics

 The candidates must fulfill the 4E criteria to be certified as a CFP.

-The minimum eligibility criterion for the CFP course is a graduate or bachelor’s degree or higher degree with a working knowledge of the financial planning practices prevalent in the industry.
+The minimum eligibility criterion for the CFP course is a graduate or bachelor’s degree or higher degree with a working knowledge of the financial planningKnowledge Of The Financial PlanningFinancial planning is a structured approach to understanding your current and future financial goals and then taking the necessary measures to accomplish them.
+Because this does not begin and end in a specific time frame, it is referred to as an ongoing process. practices prevalent in the industry.

-To be eligible for the CPA examination a candidate is required to have education which is equivalent up to five years.
-The candidate must have a 4 year bachelor’s degree and preferably a master’s degree and this should amount to 120 to 150 hours of credit in the business education domain.
+To be eligible for the CPA examination a candidate is required to have education which is equivalent to up to five years.
+The candidate must have a 4-year bachelor’s degree and preferably a master’s degree and this should amount to 120 to 150 hours of credit in the business education domain.

 Why Pursue CPA?

 The CPA is a prestigious qualification and it commands a great deal of respect from insiders in the industry.
-The AICPA is body is known for its strict norms and standards, and therefore the CPA examCPA ExamThe CPA Exam assesses accounting professionals not just on their financial knowledge, but also on their ability to review and seek out key abilities. is looked upon with high regards.
-The candidates are required to meet a certain criteria to be eligible for the exam and this ensures the quality of the professionals is maintained.
+The AICPA is the body is known for its strict norms and standards, and therefore the CPA examCPA ExamThe CPA Exam assesses accounting professionals not just on their financial knowledge, but also on their ability to review and seek out key abilities. is looked upon with high regard.
+The candidates are required to meet certain criteria to be eligible for the exam and this ensures the quality of the professionals is maintained.

 A CPA license is widely respected as an indicator of quantitative skills and high standards of professionalism and it is a necessary achievement to qualify for the Big 4 firms that dominate the public accounting sector, PricewaterhouseCoopers, Deloitte Touche Tohmatsu, Ernst & Young, and KPMG.